Skip to main content

 "Combat Mission: Battle for Normandy" is a tactical WW2 simulation, focusing on the three months following the D-Day landings in Western France.
 Players command American and German forces in four campaigns, 21 scenarios, and various quick battles, with a wide array of detailed combat equipment.
 The game utilizes a realistic 3D environment for battalion-level and below warfare, allowing control of individual vehicles, teams, and squads.

-• Graphics and user interface are outdated, which can detract from the overall experience and make it less appealing to new players.
+• The graphics and user interface are outdated, which can detract from the overall experience, especially for new players.

 • story